tomyan/coro/README.md

 The convention for asynchronous APIs in Node.js itself is for functions to take a callback argument.
 This callback is then invoked with an error as the first parameter.
 The following examples use the "exec" method from the child_process module, which runs a command.
 The callback passed to exec is invoked with an error (or null), the output of the command to STDOUT, and the output of the command to STDERR.

-### next.resume
+### coro.resume()

-Calling yield with the next.resume function results in an array of the non-error arguments (i.e. output to STDOUT and STDERR for exec) on success, or an exception if there was an error:
+coro.resume() returns a function that will resume the current coroutine where it has been yielded.
+This function should be passed as the callback parameter to a to a callback based API.
+If the error parameter is set, then this is raised as an exception.
+Otherwise, the remaining parameters to the callback are returned from the call to yield in an array.

-    var run  = require('coro').run,
+    var coro = require('coro'),
         exec = require('child_process').exec;

-    run(function * (next) {
+    coro.run(function * () {

         try {
-            var output = yield exec('echo -n hello', next.resume);
+            var output = yield exec('echo -n hello', coro.resume());
             console.log('STDOUT: ' + output[0] + ', STDERR: ' + output[1]);
         }
         catch (e) {